Kolzsticks/Free-Ecommerce-Products-Api/README.md

   `https://github.dev/Kolzsticks/Free-Ecommerce-Products-Api/main/products.json`

 - **Description**:
   This endpoint provides a comprehensive list of all products.
 You can access a wide range of categories, and for **version 1.1.0**, we have **10 products per category**.
+Each product now includes a detailed description to enhance the information available for each item.
 You can filter the products based on category using JavaScript array methods.

 - **Available Categories**:
   1. **Electronics & Gadgets**